 “Separately, and recently, she reports gender identity problems.
 Her history, if taken at face value, is reasonably consistent with this diagnosis but the difficulty is that other aspects of that history are rather directly at odds with the documentary records leading me to have doubts about the veracity of her whole history – which would include a reasonably consistent history of gender identity problems.
 This aspect might be made clearer if a source other than [Ms Jay] could be interviewed ….
 If collateral collaboration is elicited I would reach an additional diagnosis of some sort of gender identity disorder.
 Whether the intensity of gender dysphoria caused by that disorder is great enough to merit or require a change of gender role might be explored in the setting of a gender identity clinic; it might be sufficiently intense in a prison but not so outside one and in civilian life, for example.
 If collateral corroboration is not convincingly elicited I would have grave doubts and wonder whether [Ms Jay]’s somewhat dependent personality had caused her to unwisely latch onto a change of gender role as a seemingly universal solution to both why her life had gone wrong and how it might be rectified.”

 TT, R (On the Application Of) v The Registrar General for England and Wales EWHC 2384 (Fam) (25 – transman applied to be registered on child’s birth certificate as ‘father’ – refused as he remained ‘mother’ according to common law .
+This was appealed – the appeal failed.
+Apparently it will be taken to the Supreme Court.

 Here, for example, is the Mermaids CEO praising a US medic who wants children to be allowed irreversible operations such as double mastectomies.
 Without any prior psychological counselling.
 Amazing. pic.twitter.com/CyTHZOw8h1